scalawithcats/scala-with-cats/src/pages/functors/partial-unification.md

 However, there are situations where left-to-right elimination is not the correct choice.
-One example is the `Or` type in [Scalactic][link-scalactic], which is a conventionally left-biased equivalent of `Either`.
+One example is the `Or` type in [Scalactic][link-scalactic], which is a conventionally left-biased equivalent of `Either` allowing users to specify types such as `SomeResult Or SomeError`.
 Another example is the `Contravariant` functor for `Function1`.

 While the `Functor` for `Function1` implements